geysertimes/geysertimes.github.io/docs/legal/terms.md

 ### Article B4.
 Attribution

 At your or the copyright owner’s option, GeyserTimes agrees to attribute you or the copyright owner.
-The common mechanism for such attribution for GeyserTimes is to use the auto-populated “entrant” and/or user-contributed “observer” fields.
+The common mechanism for such attribution for GeyserTimes is to use the auto-populated "entrant" and/or user-contributed "observer" fields.

 ### Article B5.
 Reserved Rights